 The "more likely than not" standard allocates the risk of an incorrect determination of the question of discrimination to the party making the objection.
 That is as it should be.
-The objecting party is the one who properly bears the risk that his evidence might be insufficiently persuasive in light of the circumstances as a whole even though he in fact might be correct about the basis for the peremptory challenges.
+The objecting party properly bears the risk that his evidence might be insufficiently persuasive in light of the circumstances as a whole even though he in fact might be correct about the basis for the peremptory challenges.
 If, for example, a defendant were to strike several minority prospective jurors, all of whom were affiliated with law enforcement, it would be entirely reasonable to reject the prosecutor's Batson objection even though there would be an inference of discrimination.
 Of course, it could be the defendant in fact challenged the jurors because they were minorities, and in that circumstance, the unconstitutional action would go unproven.
 But that risk is true when any burden is placed on the objecting party.
 The risk is not only acceptable, it is necessary.
-Neither voir dire, the judicial system as a whole, nor federalism is well served by interrupting jury selection each time logical but improbable evidence of discrimination is presented.^{12/}
+Neither voir dire, the judicial system as a whole, nor federalism is well served by interrupting jury selection each time logical but improbable evidence of discrimination is presented.11/

-12. Petitioner's remaining arguments are not within the question presented and will not be addressed.
-His second argument asserts the state supreme court routinely allows "the trial judge at trial and the prosecution on appeal to postulate hypothetical justifications for challenges in order to disprove a prima facie case."
-PBOM 37.
-The types of evidence courts consider in determining Batson motions is unrelated to the degree of persuasiveness of the objector's evidence.
+11. Petitioner's remaining arguments are not within the question presented and will not be addressed.
+His second argument asserts the state supreme court erroneously allows courts and appellate prosecutors "to postulate hypothetical justifications for challenges in order to disprove a prima facie case."
+PBOM 38.
+The types of evidence courts consider in determining Batson motions is unrelated to the degree of persuasiveness of the objector's evidence, and his argument confuses an objector's failure of proof (as seen by the trial judge or as apparent on a cold record) with improper speculation.
 Petitioner also extensively argues the need for comparative jury analysis and the retroactivity of Miller-El.
-See PBOM 43 & n.30.
+See PBOM 44 & n.32.
 This argument too relates to types, not persuasiveness, of evidence.
-The Court should refuse petitioner's attempt to revive the third and fourth questions in his Petition for Certiorari (whether the "California Supreme Court violated the Constitution when it refused to apply comparative juror analysis"; and whether Miller-El is retroactive or whether "the state court [is] free to ignore Miller-El, and to refuse to apply comparative juror analysis, and to refuse to determine if claimed reasons for challenges to minority jurors are pretextual," Pet. for Cert. i).
-In his third argument, petitioner asks the Court to determine whether there was a prima facie case.
-PBOM 46-49.
-This argument also seeks to answer a question on which the Court declined to grant certiorari - whether "the California Supreme Court violate[d] Batson when it held that the challenges to all three black jurors did not present even an inference of discrimination, which is necessary to establish a prima facie case."
-Pet. for Cert. i.
+The Court previously rejected petitioner's attempt to obtain review of these issues, see Pet. for Cert.
+(No. 03-6539) i (whether the "California Supreme Court violated the Constitution when it refused to apply comparative juror analysis"; and whether Miller-El is retroactive).
+Moreover, the Ninth Circuit recently agreed that comparative analysis for the first time on appeal was not compelled.
+Boyd v.
+Newland, 393 F.3d 1008, 1015 (9th Cir.
+2004) In his third argument, petitioner asks the Court to determine whether there was a prima facie case.
+PBOM 47-50.
+This argument also seeks to answer a question on which the Court declined to grant certiorari-whether "the California Supreme Court violate[d] Batson when it held that the challenges to all three black jurors did not present even an inference of discrimination, which is necessary to establish a prima facie case."
+Pet. for Cert.
+(No. 03-6539) i.